 This marvellous country park spot gives you and your dogs the chance to explore the wonders of the Kent coastline from the comfort of a park setting, with amazing views leading all the way along to Margate.
 What’s more, there are 26 hectares of flora and fauna to uncover, too!

 Kent is slightly hidden down towards the far end of England, but it’s famous for its Tudor links and for being the gateway into the UK for anyone crossing the English Channel.
 Who hasn’t heard of the White Cliffs of Dover?
 If you’ve never been, you’ll likely find they provide some of the best dog walks in the UK.
 Nothing ever really beats that authentic sea breeze.
 The Kent Downs, of course, will also offer you countryside trails and green vistas to enjoy at your own pace.

 If you work up a thirst while enjoying dog walking in Kent, you should definitely check out our guide to Kent’s best dog friendly pubs.
 There are plenty of drinking spots and restaurants from country to coast that will gladly welcome pets, so make a point to check out our list before you make a trip down here.

 Whether it’s woodland walks in Kent or trails along the famous coastline you’re looking for, this county remains one of the biggest hidden gems just waiting for dog lovers to uncover.
 We think this list of perfect dog-friendly accommodation in Kent for walking enthusiasts are full of promise, and therefore, you should certainly head out here and hunt down a few personal favourite trails of your own.
-You can also use our guide to search for Kent dog friendly hot tub cottage holidays.